Rack of Pork With Peppercorn Sauce

 As an Amazon Affilate, I earn commission on qualifying purchases.

 Roast rack of pork is an elegant dinner, perfect for special occasions, but easy enough to make for a special Sunday supper.
 It’s topped with a delicious green peppercorn sauce that is easy to prepare while the pork is resting.
+(Updated November 11th, 2024)

 Slice of roast pork on plate with applesauce and purple cabbage.

-What is a Rack of Pork?
+What is a rack of pork?

 Rack of pork, also known as pork rib roast, comes from the rib area of the loin, so it contains a bit more fat.
 This makes it very flavorful.